alysivji/notes/general/how_to_read_a_book.md

   - with the hep of the books read, the reader is able to construct an analysis of the subject that may not be in any of the books read

 ### Chapter 3: The First Level of Reading: Elementary Reading

+- 4 stages of learning how to read
+  - Reading readiness
+  - Read very simple materials
+  - Rapid progress in vocabulary building and by increasing skill in "unlocking" the meaning of unfamiliar words through context clues
+    - learn to read for different purposes
+    - learn reading is also something one can do on one's own for fun, to satisfy curiosity, or even to expan one's horizons
+  - Refinement and enhancement of the skills previously acquired
+    - being to assimilate reading experiences
+    - carry over concepts from one piece of writing to another
+    - compare the views of different writers on the same subject

+### Chapter 4: